Andrettin/Wyrmsun/readme.txt

 * Upgrades
 - Added Masonry upgrade (increases building HP and armor, and allows upgrade to guard towers) for the dwarves, germanics and goblins (graphics by Leo).
-- The Germanic Carpenter's Shop now changes its graphic after Masonry is researched, and becomes called "Lumber Mill".
+- The Germanic Carpenter's Shop now changes its graphic after Masonry is researched, and becomes called "Lumber Mill" (graphics by Jinn).
+- The Germanic Chieftain's Hall now changes its graphic after Masonry is researched (graphics by Jinn).

 -----------------------------------------------------------------------
 - 1.0.1